nick-dolan/gekko-batcher/readme.md

 - Backtest Batcher – batch backtest tool for multiple strategies and pairs.
 - Bruteforce Searcher – run all possible parameter combinations for specific method with given ranges for strategy optimization.
+- Importer – allow you to import multiple datasets thick and fast

 #### You can set up multiple…